Roger E. Martin: Lobbyist

 After leaving the legislature, Martin became a lobbyist at the Oregon State Capitol.
 He founded Roger E. Martin and Associates in 1978, a public relations and lobbying firm.
 By 1979, Martin's clients included the Oregon Transportation Association, United Grocers, Oregon World Trade Council, Hood River Distillers, Chemical Specialties Manufactures Association, Oregon Library Association, and the Oregon Catholic Conference.
 In 1981, Oregon's state circuit judges hired Martin to represent them at the state capitol.

 As a lobbyist, Martin was particularly active in advocating issues for retail grocers and transportation interest groups.
 Over the years, he was also engaged in lobbying for several public policy issues.
 In 1984, he led a campaign to get a sales tax initiative on the state ballot.
 Two years later, he headed an effort to defeat an initiative to legalize marijuana in Oregon.
 Between 2001 and 2006, he joined Democratic congressman Earl Blumenauer and other former state legislators to oppose legislative term limits.

-For more than three decades, Martin has been an active lobbyist.
+For more than three decades, Martin had been an active lobbyist.
 In 2009, his client list included the City of Lake Oswego, Oregon Transit Association, Alaska Airlines, Union Pacific Railroad, Oregon Amusement and Music Operators Association, Williams Companies, WOW Energies, Oregon Golf Association, and the Oregon Catholic Conference.
 As of 2014, Martin was still representing the Oregon Catholic Conference, Oregon Amusement and Music Operators Association, Oregon Golf Association, and Williams Company as a lobbyist.